Is it Time to Repair or Replace Your AC? Here’s What to Consider

 There are two instance, however, when replacement is almost always recommended:

-• When your system uses R-22 refrigerant
+• when your system uses R-22 refrigerant

-• When your system is 15 years or older
+• when your system is 15 years or older

-If your cooling system uses the refrigerant known as R-22, then it is time to replace.
-Refrigerant doesn’t get used up – the only time you must add refrigerant is if you have a leak.
-And if you have a leak, you will have to add more and more refrigerant over time.
+Also, the price of R-22 is climbing every year.
 R-22 refrigerant contains chlorine, which eats away the ozone layer when leaked into the atmosphere.
 Because of this, R-22, also known as HCFC-22, will be illegal to produce starting in 2020, and the only way to acquire it will be through recycled or stockpiled supplies which will be prohibitively expensive to purchase.

 How Do I Know if My AC System uses R-22?

-If you want to wait it out one more year and try to save money by repairing your old unit, you may end up spending more next year than you would save this year.
-Waiting will also put you in the same boat as all of the others who waited until the last minute when demand is high.
-Even if you are lucky to get a reasonably priced replacement system, the wait for available technicians to install it might be longer.
-The last thing you want to do is be faced with a prolonged period without air conditioning during the summer heat.
+Waiting will also put you in the same boat as all of the others who are waiting until the last minute, and prices go up when demand is high.
+And even if you are lucky enough to get a reasonably priced replacement system, the wait for available technicians to install it might be long.
+And the last thing you want to do is be faced with weeks without air conditioning during the summer heat.

 What if I Can’t Afford to Replace Right Now?